kjolley/BIGSdb/README.txt

+v1.34.2: *LINcode bug fixes.
-v1.34.1: *Include EAV fields and classification schemes in ITOL output.
+         *Option to allow batch upload of profiles that are identical except for missing data. v1.34.1: *Include EAV fields and classification schemes in ITOL output.
          *LINcode bug fixes.
 v1.34.0: *Support for LINcodes based on cgMLST schemes.